Multiparameter estimation for qubit states with collective measurements: a case study: Introduction

 The organization of this work is as follows.
 In Sec.~\ref{Sec2}, we review the basic ingredients of quantum parameter estimation that we will use in this work.
 Readers that are familiar with the relevant concepts and results in quantum parameter estimation can then proceed directly to Secs.~\ref{Sec3} and \ref{Sec4}, where we formally introduce and study our two-parameter estimation problem.
-As a result, upon treating the qubits as a collection of spin-1/2 elementary systems, we show how the compatible joint estimation can be \emph{asymptotically} achieved by the global or collective measurement of the total angular momentum squared operator, followed by a commuting, local projective measurement.
+As a result, upon treating the qubits as a collection of spin-1/2 elementary systems, we show how the compatible joint estimation can be achieved in the large ensemble limit by the global or collective measurement of the total angular momentum squared operator, followed by a commuting, local projective measurement.
 Furthermore, we look deeper into the special case of nearly-pure qubit estimation, and highlight the link with the problem of sub-Rayleigh resolution imaging.
 We then discuss how such estimation scheme can be carried out in principle, either exactly or approximately, and by using either passive unitary setup or more general quantum circuits.
-We also present a conjecture on the projection onto the two largest total angular momentum values, using a Bell multiport setup.
+From the obtained numerical results, we propose that the projection onto the two largest total angular momentum values could be achieved using a Bell multiport setup.
 Finally, we discuss briefly a few points in Sec.~\ref{Sec5} and conclude in Sec.~\ref{Sec6}.